 Weight is an important element to consider – both the weight of the hoverboard and the rider.
 Generally, standard 7in hoverboards carry a weight limit of around 100KG, or around 15 stone 7 pounds for those of us in the UK.

-For those of us that weigh more than 100KG, you have two options; you can either opt for the 10in hoverboard or the AirWheel, as generally speaking both can support heavier riders, with a weight limit of 120KG, or 18 stone 8lbs.
+For those of us that weigh more than 100KG, you have two options; you can either opt for the 10in hoverboard or the 'AirWheel', as generally speaking both can support heavier riders, with a weight limit of 120KG, or 18 stone 8lbs.

-Even though hoverboards have only popped up recently, they’re illegal thanks to a 180-year old law.
+This is because of a 180-year old law.
 The 1835 Highways Act states that people cannot use the footway to “lead of drive any horse, ass, sheep, mule, swine, or cattle or carriage of any description” which, sadly, includes hoverboards.
 But notice how it only mentions footways and not roads – can you ride your hoverboard in the road like a bike?

-Again, nope.
-Any motor vehicle used on the road needs the user to be licensed and insured, as well as the ‘vehicle’ itself, according to the ‘European community whole vehicle type approval’, or ECWVTA.
+Again, no. Any motor vehicle used on the road needs the user to be licensed and insured, as well as the ‘vehicle’ itself, according to the ‘European community whole vehicle type approval’, or ECWVTA.